Is There A Cure For Ebola Virus Disease or Ebola Hemorrhagic Fever?

 Ebola Virus Budding From Cell

 Ebola virus disease, (EVD) previously known as Ebola hemorrhagic fever (EHF) is a scary and mysterious African virus with a bad reputation.
 It is currently crossing global boundaries with ease.
-But the race is on for the development of a cure and/or vaccine to stop the virus and end the nightmare that is Ebola.
+But the race is on for the development of a cure and vaccine to stop the virus and end the nightmare that is Ebola.

-A virus by any other name would be as feared, yet, 'tis not the name that is the enemy.
+A virus by any other name would be as feared, yet, it is not the name that is the enemy.
 Can we fight and finally beat this evasive and ferocious enemy, can it be cured?
 Why do some people survive Ebola and others don't?
 Where is the source of the virus, and can it mutate to become airborne as some experts seem to fear?
 The world needs answers to all these questions and many more in order to suppress the rising panic, as the Ebola virus gets ever closer, much too close for our peace of mind.